 - 1. The survey was distributed to a list of 400 customers developed by the PSE Customer Insights Team.
-This batch of customers was identified using the following demographics and criteria: - b.
-Located in PSE's electric service area - c.
-An area median income of less than 80% - d.
-A mixture of rural, suburban, and urban populations - e.
-A mixture of homeowners and renters - f.
-A mixture of climate concern levels - g.
-Populations within PSE's designated Named Communities demographic - 8.
+This batch of customers was identified using the following demographics and criteria: - a.
+Located in PSE's electric service area - b.
+An area median income of less than 80% - c.
+A mixture of rural, suburban, and urban populations - d.
+A mixture of homeowners and renters - e.
+A mixture of climate concern levels - f.
+Populations within PSE's designated Named Communities demographic - 2.
 The survey was distributed to 425 individuals who were invited to participate in residential focus groups and workshops, but were unable to join due to a cap in registration.
 This distribution list was developed, and the survey distributed through coordination with two local community-based organizations (CBOs), Homes First and El Centro de la Raza.